Killing Season (film): Critical response

-On Rotten Tomatoes it has an approval rating of 10% based on reviews from 20 critics.
-On Metacritic the film has a score of 29 out of 100 based on reviews from 9 critics, indicating "generally unfavorable" reviews.
+On Rotten Tomatoes, the film has an approval rating of 10%, based on reviews from 20 critics.
+On Metacritic, the film has a score of 29 out of 100, based on reviews from 9 critics, indicating "generally unfavorable" reviews.

 Boyd van Hoeij of The Hollywood Reporter wrote that the film would be better off as a "small-screen item".
-Joe Neumaier of the New York Daily News awarded the film one out of five stars, panning Travolta's character's Serbian accent.
+Joe Neumaier of the New York Daily News awarded the film one star out of five, panning Travolta's character's Serbian accent.

 David DeWitt of The New York Times stated that "[i]t's not worthless, but it's not good.
 As a genre film, it's too ambitious; as an art film, it's too obvious."

-Peter Sobczynski of RogerEbert.com called it "Badly written, ineptly staged, horribly acted, historically suspect and boring beyond belief".
+Peter Sobczynski of RogerEbert.com called it "badly written, ineptly staged, horribly acted, historically suspect and boring beyond belief".

-Varietys Alissa Simon wrote: "The sight of Robert De Niro and John Travolta sharing the screen for the first time reps the one and only selling point of Killing Season."
+Varietys Alissa Simon wrote, "The sight of Robert De Niro and John Travolta sharing the screen for the first time reps the one and only selling point of Killing Season."